 One of the most striking similarities between state and federal charges is the need for a lawyer.
 Both types of charges can have serious consequences.
 Without a lawyer, you have little chance of fighting the charges.

-A lawyer with experience working federal cases can provide you with some insight.
+A great federal lawyer with experience working federal cases can provide you with some insight.
 With his help, you might be able to fight your charges.
 In any case, he can work towards getting you a better outcome.